 What's on the Polar Analytics Shopify App listing

-Pull up the Polar Analytics listing on the Shopify App Store and the headline is "AI Analytics Platform — Analytics that unify your data, track LTV, and grow revenue."
-That's the framing.
+Pull up the Polar Analytics listing on the Shopify App Store and the app name is "Polar: AI‑Analytics Platform," with the tagline "Analytics that unify your data, track LTV, and grow revenue."
+That's the framing — note the 2026 listing now leads with LTV tracking, not just attribution.

 The listing positions Polar as a single platform that pulls Shopify data together with your ad accounts, email tool, and other sources, then layers BI dashboards, attribution, and AI on top.
 Think of it as a managed analytics stack rather than a single-purpose app.